foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 <a id="B5" href="#B5">B5.</a> Open the navigation menu and click **Governance & Administration** -> **Cost Management** -> **Payment Method**.

 <a id="B6" href="#B6">B6.</a> Under Account Type, select **Pay As You Go**.

+>If you get a message that `this account is manage by enterprise agreement` and `upgrade operation is not available` then your account has not finished provisioning.
+Please wait a few minutes until your account has finished provisioning.
+>
+>If your account does not complete provisioning after 30 minutes, please contact Oracle support {.is-warning}

 <a id="B7" href="#B7">B7.</a> If present, **Edit** your current credit card information or **Add** a new credit card.
 Click **Finish** when completed.